 Bootstrap Interface

 The bootstrap interface is used to optionally configure a LWM2M Client so that it can successfully register with a LWM2M Server.
-The client bootstrap operation is performed by sending a CoAP GET request to the LWM2M Server at the /bs path including the endpoint client name as a query string parameter.
+The client bootstrap operation is performed by sending a CoAP GET request to the LWM2M Server at the /bs path including the Endpoint Client Name as a query string parameter.
 The response will include the needed resources of the Bootstrap Object for that Client in TLV format.

-Server initiated bootstrap parameter configuration is performed using the Information & Management Interface on the Bootstrap Object.
+Editor’s Note: The re-bootstrap interface needs definition.